About the Journal

 Focus and Scope

-Jurnal Akuntansi Trisakti (JAT) is peer-reviewed journal interested in any aspect related to accounting, auditing, tax and information system.
-JAT is ready to receive manuscripts on any aspect related to accounting.
-JAT aims to disseminate research on accounting, auditing, and information system.
+Media Riset Akuntansi, Auditing & Informasi (MRAAI) is peer-reviewed journal interested in any aspect related to accounting, auditing, and information system.
+MRAAI is ready to receive manuscripts on any aspect related to accounting.
+MRAAI aims to disseminate research on accounting, auditing, and information system.

 This Journal invites original empirical (qualitative or quantitative) research, literature reviews, theoretical or methodological contributions, integrative reviews, meta-analyses, comparative or historical studies on the following topics: